Netflix debuts trailer for cyberpunk series 'Altered Carbon'

-With a rumored $7,000,000 an episode price tag, Netflix is hoping that its noir cyberpunk "Blade Runner"-like series "Altered Carbon" will entice audiences to binge-watch the unusual sci-fi tale of murder, sex and betrayal.
+With a rumored $7 million-an-episode price tag, Netflix is hoping that its noir cyberpunk "Blade Runner"-like series "Altered Carbon" will entice audiences to binge-watch the unusual sci-fi tale of murder, sex and betrayal.

-The world (set 300 years from our future) is one in which people with enough money can download and pass their consciousness from body to body, which are known as "sleeves."
+The world (set 300 years into the future) is one in which people with enough money can download and pass their consciousness from body to body, which are known as "sleeves."

 With a soul or personality that can be digitized and indefinitely transferred from one sleeve to another, individuals with enough cash to burn can, in theory, live forever.

-In the new trailer, posted by Netflix on Jan.
-11, we see Kovacs (played by Joel Kinnaman) as a proverbial fish out of water trying to understand the new world he's been thrust into.
+In the new trailer, posted by Netflix on Thursday, we see Kovacs (played by "House of Cards'" Joel Kinnaman) trying to understand the new world he's been thrust into.

 The similarities to "Blade Runner 2049" are hard to miss.
-The trailer shows off a world filled with plenty of neon signage lighting up a grim cityscape, multiple glowing-eyed strippers, flying cars weaving around skyscrapers at night, constant rain, and even a mad millionaire that would impress the likes of Dr. Eldon Tyrell.
+The trailer shows a world filled with neon signage lighting up a grim cityscape, multiple glowing-eyed strippers, flying cars weaving around skyscrapers at night, constant rain and even a mad millionaire who would impress the likes of Dr. Eldon Tyrell.

 But then the trailer morphs into the kind of fast-paced fight scenes similar to those seen in "The Matrix."
-And that's a good thing for those of us who like a lot more action injected into our sci-fi.
+And that's a good thing for those of us who like our sci-fi action-packed.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.